 If you’re like me and love the culture and many activities that cosmopolitan cities offer, but still like to spend a few days on the beach on a sunny summer day, you might sometimes find yourself torn between going to a small beach town or a large bustling city.

-Not many tourists know about the lake in Weissensee, but it’s really not far from the city of Berlin and if you rent a bike you can easily get there (about 6km from Rosenthaler Platz).
+Some parts of Berlin feel like a concrete jungle, but there are many large parks and green areas to escape to during sunny summer days.
+Not many tourists know about the lake in Weissensee, but it’s really not far from the city of Berlin and if you rent a bike you can easily get there (about 6 km from Rosenthaler Platz).

 The lake is great for swimming and there is even a small beach!
 Many apartments in Berlin are close to this lake so if you stay there you will have it all to yourself in the early morning before the rest get there.

 Located right by the ocean, Copenhagen has realized its potential and recently spent millions on creating 4 swimming spots in the middle of the city and improving the water quality.
 Today the water in these urban swimming spots is just as clean as by the beaches outside of the city and a perfect place to cool down on a hot summer day – the most popular is Islands Brygge with an awesome carnival atmosphere in summer.

 My favorite part about Geneva was the lake.
 It’s one of the largest lakes in western Europe and among the prettiest I’ve seen – little did I know when I was there that it was possible to actually swim in the middle of the city!
 At Bains des Pâquis you can swim with a view overlooking the famous Jet d’Eau fountain, dive into the water from diving platforms and waterslides or eat at the restaurant.